nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   patients do not have the specialty attribute.
 * The new values of compulsory attributes for a patient or specialist cannot be empty.
   * e.g. `edit s/` (empty Specialty attribute) will result in an error when trying to edit a specialist.
-  * e.g. `edit n/` (empty Name attribute) will result in an error when trying to edit a patient or specialist
+  * e.g. `edit n/` (empty Name attribute) will result in an error when trying to edit a patient or specialist.
-* The new values of temporary attributes can be empty.
+* The new values of optional attributes can be empty.
 This is useful when you want to clear the content of optional attributes in a patient or specialist.
-  * e.g. `edit t/` (empty Tag attribute) will remove the tags of the patient or specialist being displayed in the view panel
+  * e.g. `edit t/` (empty Tag attribute) will remove the tags of the patient or specialist being displayed in the view panel.

 Examples:
 * `list -pa` > `view 1` > `edit n/John Wick` modifies the name of the first patient in the list to `John Wick`.